-The Menomonee Falls Public Library participates in the 1000 Books Before Kindergarten program.
-This free program challenges you to read 1000 books with your child before he or she starts school.
 One of the best ways to encourage learning is to spend time sharing books every day.
-Reading together helps develop important pre-reading skills that provide a solid foundation, a key to school and learning success.
+1000 Books Before Kindergarten is a free program that challenges you to read 1000 books with your child before they start school.
+Reading together helps develop important pre-reading skills which are key to school and learning success.
 Plus, sharing stories together is fun!

 It is easy to participate!
 Here’s how: